9 MIN READ

 Initial Project Plan

 - Assignments: What major tasks (with milestones) will be completed during the project?

 - Schedule: Provide a report of the estimated time involved for the project.
-You've probably already prepared a high level Gantt chart or similar schedule, so the PID simply summarizes the
+You've probably already prepared a high level Gantt chart or similar schedule, so the PID simply summarizes the anticipated schedule.

 - Human Resources: How many days activity will be needed to complete the project?
 How many support staff will be needed?
 Will you need to bring more people onto the project team?